mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ## [State Estimation Update](@id PMUStateEstimationUpdateManual)
-An advanced methodology involves users establishing the `PMUStateEstimation` type using [`pmuWlsStateEstimation`](@ref pmuWlsStateEstimation) or [`pmuLavStateEstimation`](@ref pmuLavStateEstimation) just once.
+An advanced methodology involves users establishing the `PMUStateEstimation` type using [`pmuStateEstimation`](@ref pmuStateEstimation) or [`pmuLavStateEstimation`](@ref pmuLavStateEstimation) just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `PMUStateEstimation` type.

 This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `PMUStateEstimation` also does not need to be recreated.